-Events - Through Key-frame Entertainment EMA had another annual benefit event as well as presence at the 4th annual Peace in the Park in San Francisco.
+Key-frame Entertainment hosted an EMA benefit in San Francisco at the 4th annual Peace in the Park.

-Turn Up the Vote Campaign --Our 8th Massive Action was a Fall campaign to Turn Up the Vote which included our participation in the National Voter Registration Day.
-We brought together our membership to do an outreach to inspire voter participation through Turn Up the Vote - bringing together over 20 organizational partners with over 500K in accumulative outreach through our partners which included major promoters, a retail partner, various artists both global and local, media and radio partners, and non-profit partners.
+Turn Up the Vote Campaign was created in lieu of hosting our 8th Massive Action (which would have been the Fall campaign).
+This included participation in National Voter Registration Day.
+We brought together our membership to do an outreach to inspire voter participation through Turn Up the Vote with 20 organizational partners and 500K in accumulative reach through major promoters, a retail partner, various artists both global and local, media, radio, and nonprofit partners.

-Food Drives -- EMA Founding Members and ambassadors Jane and Mike in San Francisco, as well as Kimberly St. John San Diego organized food drives in conjunction with local events.
+EMA Founding Members and ambassadors Jane and Mike in San Francisco and Kimberly St. John in San Daideo organized food drives in conjunction with local events.

-Safety Article -- We are working diligently with organizational partners and individual members or stakeholders regarding safety in our scene.
-[We published a Social Media guide](http://ema-global.org/blogs/user301667/global/345/using-social-media-to-amplify-health-safety-messages) to improving posts by incorporating health and safety messaging.
+We have been working diligently with organizational partners and individual members and stakeholders regarding safety in our scene to improve posts that incorporate health and safety messaging.

-Standards for our Industry -- We are currently working with Event Safety Alliance and Entertainment Services and Technology Association to create ANSI approved safety standards for the music industry.
-Via our board of directors, we are part of several committees as well as in charge of the Planning, Management and Major Incident committee.
+EMA started working with Event Safety Alliance (ESA) and Entertainment Services Technical Association to create ANSI approved standards for the music industry.
+Via our board of directors and our executive director, we are part of several committees and heading 3.